Oxiang/50.039-Deep-Learning/README.md

 - Normal:infected = 1341:3875 = approx 1:2.88
 - covid:non_covid = 1345:2530 = approx 1:1.88

-For normal:infected, it makes sense to favor the infected case a bit more in predictions since it is safer to misclasify a normal person as an infected person rather than an infected person as a normal person.
+For normal:infected, it makes sense to favor the infected case a bit more in predictions since it is safer to misclassify a normal person as an infected person rather than an infected person as a normal person.
 In the latter case, this is dangerous for the public as that person may spread the infection to other people.
 Hence, the weights chosen are 2.83:1

 For covid:non_covid, we favor covid since covid is more deadly than non_covid infections.
 Hence, we choose a 1.9:1 ratio for the weighs